China adopts IMF standards to calculate capital flows

 Other changes include different classifications for some business transactions, the regulator said.
 For example, value-added services will be classified under trade in services.

-The new accounting standard left China with current account surplus of $78.9 billion in the first quarter, and a concomitant $78.9 billion deficit in the financial and capital account.
+The new accounting standard left China with current account surplus of $78.9 billion (51 billion pounds) in the first quarter, and a concomitant $78.9 billion deficit in the financial and capital account.

 The figures, published on the regulator's website, are subject to revisions.